mariannap/PROBer_paper_analysis/references/README.md

 2. `YLR154C-G`, which is part of `RDN5-2`, is also removed.

+3. For ChemModSeq data, only 18S and 25S rRNAs are used as the reference.

 #### Mouse reference

 1. There is no 18S rRNA in the mouse annotation.
 We added the mouse 18S rRNA sequence from [RNA structure database](http://www.rna.icmb.utexas.edu/DAT/3B/Standard/index.php?xysub=1&organism=Mus%20musculus&seq_size=&rna_type=&orf=&rna_class=&from_gene=&structure=ALL&cell_loc=&ord=&xyac_info=m&xybegin=0&xyrange=50&xyco=yes&query_type=results) to the reference.

 2. The mouse annotation contains 353 variants of 5S rRNA.
 We only kept one variant(`n-R5S100`), which is contained in both Ensembl and RefSeq annotations.

+#### Human genome reference

+Human genome (GRCh38) was downloaded from Ensembl.

+#### Escherichia coli reference

+The 16S rRNA sequence was downloaded from [here](http://people.binf.ku.dk/~jvinther/data/HRF-Seq/ecoli_rRNA.fa).